jon-harper/OmniBox/docs/assembly/rear.md

 {% import 'assembly.md' as assy %}

-We are close to completion, so the rear panel and MCU wiring are next.
+The rear panel and MCU wiring are next.

 ## Rear Panel